swetha0404/Vega.ai/README.md

 1. Make sure you have Docker and Docker Compose installed.
 2. Place your `.env` file in `agenbotc/.env`.
-3. From the `AI-MVP` directory, build and run both containers:
+3. From the home directory, build and run both containers:
    ```
    docker-compose up --build
    ```